elewites/lesson_planer/README.md

 1. **Deletion of Sentences**: At present, the user cannot delete sentences from the databank.
 This feature is in my roadmap for integration.

 2. **Words Databank**: The user has expressed an interest in also having a databank for words.
 This will be integrated as well, so user has access to a databank of sentences and a databank of words.

+3. **User-Friendly Design**: The current GUI interface might not be the most intuitive for now, and I'm actively working on enhancing its usability.

 ## Distribution